 By presenting these diverse projects side by side, Political/Subjective Maps illuminates the multifaceted uses of the map as a tool for challenging, distilling, and understanding sociopolitical and personal experience.
 Through their distinct conceptual practices, Geiger, Lara, Lublin, and Paksa have pushed the visual language of cartography in new directions.
 By reframing their work in relation to this subject, this exhibition provides unique opportunities for further study of the role and importance of mapping in their individual practices, building a foundation for additional research and scholarship.

 Political/Subjective Maps is accompanied by a booklet featuring an essay by Cecilia Fajardo-Hill and designed by Ramón Tejada.
-Physical copies will be distributed free of charge at ISLAA, and a digital version will be made available to download on this page in October.
+Physical copies will be distributed free of charge at ISLAA, and a digital version is available to download on this page.

 The exhibition will open with a reception on Thursday, October 13 from 5 to 8 PM.
 Guests are asked to sign up in advance using this online form.

-ISLAA is open from 2 to 5 PM on Tuesday and from 2 to 7 PM from Wednesday to Friday.
-Visitors must wear masks while on site.
-Although walk-ins are allowed, guests are encouraged to book appointments through ISLAA’s online scheduler.
+ISLAA is open from 12 to 6 PM on Tuesday through Friday.
+Face coverings are recommended but not required while on site.
+Although walk-ins are allowed, visitors are encouraged to book appointments in advance through ISLAA’s online scheduler.

 For press inquiries, please email Olivia Casa, exhibition and curatorial manager, at [email protected]